mohamedmhiri/yet-another-bookstore/README.md

 yetanoherbookstore or simply YOBS is our mean ppp project
 ##Installation
 ####How Do I YOBS ?
-first install git and (node && npm)
+first install git and node

 then open your Bash (Unix like) or your command prompt (Windows)